open-pulse/OpenPulse/README.md

 - Internoise 2025, 24 - 27 August, São Paulo, Brazil.

 ## Questions
-If you have any questions you can open a new issue with the tag 'question'.
+If you have any questions you can open a new issue with the label 'question'.

 ## Authors